shibumi/SRE-cheat-sheet/README.md

-# SRE-vocabulary
+# SRE-Cheatsheet
-A vocabulary collection for SREs (mostly influenced by Google SREs)
+A cheatsheet for SREs (mostly influenced by Google SREs)

 ## Dictionary
 ### Site Reliability Engineering